 Erectile dysfunction (ED) is commonly called impotence.
 It’s a condition in which a man can’t achieve or maintain an erection during sexual performance.
 Symptoms may also include reduced sexual desire or libido.
 Your doctor is likely to diagnose you with ED if the condition lasts for more than a few weeks or months.
-ED affects as many as 30 million men in the United States.
+ED affects as many as 30 million men in the United States who need Low Testosterone Treatments.

 Standard ED treatments include prescription medications, vacuum pumps, implants, and surgery, but many men prefer natural options.
 Research has found that some natural options can improve ED symptoms.
 Read on to learn about natural options that have research to back them up.